dnanexus/dxWDL/README.md

 ## Contributing to dxWDL

-See [development](development/) for more information on how to set up your development environment to contribute to dxWDL and how to test your updates.
+See the [development guide](doc/Developing.md#/) for more information on how to set up your development environment to contribute to dxWDL and how to test your updates.

 ## Contributions